Article may contain sponsored links

 Careers

 Upskill, Change Careers or Start a Business?
-Take this Personality Test to Decide
+Take a Free Personality Test to Decide

-C-me Colour Profiles are a psychometric test based on behaviours rather than personality.
-Understanding your behaviours and your ‘preferred ways of doing things’ is a vital component towards better self-understanding.
+C-me Colour Profiles is a psychometric test based on behaviours rather than personality.
+Understanding your behaviours and your "preferred ways of doing things" is a vital component towards better self-understanding.
 The profiles are quick to generate and highly accurate.
 They are also simple, visual, and focus on application, meaning they serve as a powerful ongoing coaching resource.
+You can take the test here, for free with Life/Redefined!

 Learning a New Skill

-Skills are often categorised as ‘hard’ and ‘soft’ skills, with the former being things such as computer literacy, business analysis, UX design and technical skills and the latter being creativity, emotional intelligence, collaboration, conflict management, listening skills.
-Both are as important in life and in the workplace as each other.
+Skills are often categorised as "hard" and "soft" skills; the former being things such as computer literacy, business analysis, UX design and technical skills, and the latter being creativity, emotional intelligence, collaboration, conflict management and listening skills.
+Hard and soft skills are equally important in both life and the workplace.

-Upskilling is when an employee learns additional skills to be better equipped to do their job.
-It is different to reskilling, where the focus is learning entirely new skills that do not always relate to a previous skill set.
+Upskilling is when someone learns additional skills to be better equipped to do a task.
+It is different from reskilling, where the focus is on learning new skills that do not always relate to a previous skill set.

-C-me Colour profiles support the upskilling process.
-The focus on behaviour enables a person to think about how their preferred way of doing things impacts how they approach their work and what impact (positive and less positive) this can have on others.
+C-me Colour Profiles support the upskilling process.
+The focus on behaviour enables a person to think about how their preferred way of doing things impacts their approach to work and what impact (positive and less positive) this can have on others.

-Each section of the report provides an opportunity to reflect on a series of statements (blue statements at the top of each page) and then relate these preferences to the behaviours of others (colourful diagram at the bottom of each page).
-This means personal skills can be reflected upon in the context of other people, as well as yourself.
+Each section of your report from the test provides an opportunity to reflect on a series of statements and then relate these preferences to the behaviours of others.
+This means you can reflect on personal skills in the context of other people, as well as for yourself.

-In addition, the Blind Spots, Handling Setbacks and Role Agility sections of the High Performance profile are a great resource to help you think through opportunities to upskill.
-This will often involve developing a greater behavioural range, enabling you to flex into behaviours that are perhaps less familiar, but are necessary when working with other people.
+In addition, the sections on Blind Spots, Handling Setbacks and Role Agility are a great resource to help you think through opportunities to upskill.
+It's a fascinating and revealing process that could help you plan your next step.

 A New Career Over 50

-Recruiters are increasingly using C-me’s profiling tool to help sift through final-stage candidates, helping advise employers on the person who is the best fit behaviourally to the specific work culture and role requirements.
+Recruiters are increasingly using the C-me Colour Profiling tool to help sift through final-stage candidates.
+The tool helps advise employers on who is the best behavioural fit for a specific role and work culture.
+And if recruiters are using it, why not get one step ahead and use it, too?

-That means you can use a C-me profile to reflect on your behavioural preferences.
-Job searchers will be able to present themselves more accurately and paint a fuller picture to a potential employer if they are more self-aware, and will be in a better position during interview to work out if the employer is right for them – not just the other way around.
+You can use a C-me Colour Profiling to reflect on your behavioural preferences.
+It will help you present yourself more accurately and paint a fuller picture to a potential employer.
+It can allow you to be more self-aware, so you will be in a better position during the interview to work out if the employer is right for you – not just the other way around.

-The colours used in C-me’s profiling do not map neatly onto particular jobs, but certain patterns do emerge in particular industries.
-More technical production and engineering organisations tend to have a predominance of the Blue Colour Preference (logic, process, detail, rigour).
+The colours used in C-me Colour Profiling do not map neatly onto particular jobs.
+Instead, patterns emerge for industries.
+More technical and engineering organisations tend to have a predominance of the Blue Colour Preference (logic, process, detail, rigour).
 Educational organisations tend to have a greater predominance of Green Colour Preference (relational, values-driven, supportive, collegiate).
 Start-ups tend to have more Yellow and Red Colour Preferences (determination, drive, innovation, risk-taking).

-Knowing your colour preference can help you to understand your potential contribution to a particular organisation, and predict some of the inevitable frustrations you might face.
+Knowing your colour preference can help you understand your potential contribution to a particular organisation, as well as predict some of the frustrations you might face.

 Starting a Business at 50

-The skills you will need to start your business will largely depend on the type of company you want to launch, but creativity and a degree of risk-taking, for example, are behaviours common to most new business owners.
-But starting a new business doesn’t mean you have to possess all the skills needed yourself.
+The skills you will need to start your business will largely depend on the type of company you want to launch, but creativity and a degree of risk-taking are behaviours common to most new business owners.
+But starting a new business doesn’t mean you have to possess all the skills needed.

-The beauty of teams is that each person brings a different contribution with the output being greater than the sum of its parts.
-Certain roles can also be outsourced, while other roles can be filled by paid positions as the business grows.
-Knowing oneself better is vital for identifying blind spots and any gaps that other people can fill.
+The beauty of teams is that each person brings a different contribution, and the output is greater than the sum of its parts.
+Knowing oneself is vital for identifying blind spots and gaps that other people can fill.

-C-me’s psychometric tests provide a profile that can be used as a mirror to encourage deeper self-reflection.
-Most users declare an 85% or greater resonance, meaning the generated statements are accurate and meaningful.
-Reading the profiles with a trusted friend provides an opportunity to really root out possible blind spots and help you make your decision about starting your business, or pursuing a new career.
+C-me Colour Profiling users declare an 85% or greater resonance with the results, meaning the generated statements are accurate and meaningful.
+Reading the profiles with a trusted friend provides an opportunity to root out possible blind spots and help you make your decision about starting your business, or pursuing a new career.